tadaniels/selenium-grid/doc/website/faq.markdown

 see the problems coming! ;-)

-**Currently, the only robust solution for running multiple IE instances with Selenium Grid is to use virtualization.**
+**Currently, the only robust solution for running multiple IE instances on a single machine with Selenium Grid is to use virtualization** (multiple VMs, a single IE instance per VM).

  This said, I am not satisfied wit the current state of affairs and I am currently working on better support for IE in Selenium Grid 1.2.